cbowman422/cbowman422/README.md

 ## About Me

-Motivated software engineer with a strong focus on full stack JavaScript technologies.
-Contributed to multiple teams, collectively designing and developing full stack applications.
-Prior to software development I gained valuable experience in mechanical engineering.
-Committed to continuous learning and staying up-to-date with industry trends.
-Seeking to leverage my experience in software engineering to drive innovation and contribute to impactful projects.
+Motivated full-stack software engineer with an aptitude for learning new skills quickly.
+Strong team player who has contributed to multiple teams and helped drive the design and development of many full-stack applications.
+Prior to software development, I gained valuable experience in solving difficult and ambiguous problems as a mechanical engineer.
+Motivated self-starter committed to continuous improvement and staying up-to-date with industry trends.
+Seeking to leverage my engineering experience to drive innovation and contribute to impactful projects.

 ## Tecnical Skills